 You’re straight up a trickster!
 How does it feel running such a successful fan account?

 I just really like it when people laugh.
 I think that little pranks are funny as long as they don’t hurt anyone.
 Making other people laugh is a good way to spend time on Twitter.
 Some stan accounts are just rude but I want to be a bit more positive.
 After I went viral I try not to tweet bad things about people unless they’ve done really bad things, you know?

 Moving on to some less funny stuff—did you always know you had the potential to get enlisted?

 I started my enlistment process when I was 16 and I was already online looking at things.
 I saw that there were stories that I didn’t hear about in the Israeli media.
 That’s when I started to question it.
-That summer, I met actual Palestinians at a school program, they told me so many sad things about their lives that I didn’t think could happen to someone on the same land as me.
-I had a friend who hasn’t seen her uncle in years because he lives in Gaza and she lives on the West Bank.
-She can’t leave without getting a whole bunch of special permissions; there are some people who will never be able to leave the West Bank.
-One time, I was visiting London and I saw a newspaper talking about bombings in Gaza, that’s when I decided I just couldn’t be a part of the IDF.
+That summer I met actual Palestinians at a school program, they told me so many sad things about their lives that I didn’t think could happen to someone on the same land as me.
+I had a friend who hasn’t seen her uncle in years because he lives in Gaza and she lives in the West Bank.
+She can’t leave without getting a whole bunch of special permissions, there are some people who will never be able to leave the West Bank.
+One time I was visiting London and I saw a newspaper talking about bombings in Gaza, that’s when I decided I just couldn’t be a part of the IDF.

 What was that refusal process like?